How Modularity Enables Change in Technology

-Technology allows people to expand their perceptions and understanding and of what is possible.
-This is certainly true within the life sciences lab, where technology—and specifically lab automation technology—is constantly evolving, and users must quickly adapt.
+Technology allows us to expand our perceptions and understanding of what is possible.
+This is especially true for life science labs, where technology—and specifically lab automation technology—is constantly evolving and driving new innovations.

-Adapting to change using automation can offer an opportunity to improve the way we work, helping to save both time and money, while increasing lab safety and productivity.
-We’ve seen this to be true in situations where labs implement automation processes to otherwise outdated work methods, and now we recognize that a huge part of adapting to the latest technology is to focus more heavily on modular distribution within the lab.
+Adapting to change with automation offers us an opportunity to improve the way we work; helping to save both time and money, while increasing lab safety and productivity.
+We have seen this to be true in situations where labs implement automation processes to otherwise outdated work methods, and we recognize that a major aspect of adapting to the latest technology is to focus more heavily on modular distribution within the lab.

 For this article, modularity refers to a scientist’s ability to adapt and readapt their processes as their science, technology, or organization changes.